-The Emmett Till Project (ETP) is digital platform commemorating the legacy of the murder of Emmett Louis Till by the Schomburg Center for Research in Black Culture.
+The Emmett Till Project (ETP) is digital platform commemorating the murder and trial of Emmett Louis Till that helped spark the Civil Rights Movement by the Schomburg Center for Research in Black Culture.

 Launched for the occasion of the 60th anniversary of this landmark moment in American history, ETP is curated as an aggregate for unpacking this historical case and highlighting its connection with contemporary inequalities concerning race and the criminalization of black youth in America.

 (1) Curate a digital narrative of this case utilizing the Schomburg Center’s research Collection